Weeks 3 & 4 - Sewing Strip Sets

 So to compensate for that extra bit of fold, we make the seam just a tiny bit narrower, so that by the time it gets folded, it is actually the full 1/4" width, and not more than that.

-The easiest way to sew a scant 1/4" seam is to move your needle a smidgen - yes, that's a technical term ;-) - to the right side, if your machine can do that.
+The easiest way to sew a scant 1/4" seam is to move your needle a smidgen - yes, that's a technical term ;-) - to the side, if your machine can do that.
 If it doesn't, take a ruler and put it under your needle and foot, to see where you need to line up your fabric to make sure you get a scant seam.
-You can mark that with a bit of painters tape on the machine, too, to help you remember.
+You can mark that with a bit of painters tape on the machine, too, to help you remember, or use a magnetic seam guide.
 If your machine lets you move the needle, I recommend doing that.
-It's much easier to just keep lining up the fabric with the right edge of the foot (or seam guide if your foot has one), and let the machine sew a scant seam, instead of having to remember with each seam that you need to line up somewhere else.
+It's much easier to just keep lining up the fabric with the edge of the foot (or seam guide if your foot has one built in), and let the machine sew a scant seam, instead of having to remember with each seam that you need to line up somewhere else.

 Pressing